nlpsandbox/nlpsandbox.io/README.md

 ### Fetch pages from Synapse

-The commands below were used to grab the pages of the [NLP Sandbox Staging website] in markdown format and save them to the directory [pages].
+The commands below were used to grab the pages of the [NLP Sandbox Staging website] in markdown format and save them to the directory [wiki].

 ```
 cd pages